Lean & Continuous Improvement

-Value-oriented process alignment & setup, eliminating waste by involving organization.
-Standardize your processes to improve even further
+Value-oriented process alignment & setup, eliminating waste by involving your organization.

 The definition of Lean might differ depending on which industry it is practiced in, however Lean, when condensed, is about making activities produce more value while eliminating waste.